Kinto/kinto/docs/api/1.x/collections.rst

     the contacts of the current user.

-    Internally the user default bucket is assigned to an ID, and users can share data from their personnal bucket, by sharing :ref:`its URL using the full ID <buckets-default-id>`.
+    Internally the user default bucket is assigned to an ID, and users can share data from their personal bucket, by sharing :ref:`its URL using the full ID <buckets-default-id>`.

 .. _collections-get: